Tuckerville

 Tuckerville is an American reality television series that aired on TLC in 2005.
 It is about the life of American country music artist Tanya Tucker and her three children; Presley, Grayson, and Layla.
 The show took place in Tucker's mansion outside Nashville, Tennessee.
-The program aired on Saturday's at 10:00 PM and 9:00 PM central time.
+The program aired on Saturdays at 10:00 PM and 9:00 PM central time.
 Following the show's cancellation, Tucker told Billboard magazine that six new shows were filmed and they were shopping for networks.
 However, no follow-up program was picked up.